mcneilllucy/synapsis/README.md

 output: number of foci counts of synamtonemal complexes per cell (i.e. channel 1 coincident with channel 2) as a function of genotype.

 ![cropping](resources/figures/counting_procedure.png)
+*Figure 3: workflow for the auto_crop function.
+We start with the two crops of the foci and SC channels found in Figure 2.
+These are also subject to gaussian smoothing followed by thresholding, and then the overlap of these two masks is determined (right, multicoloured spots).
+The function returns the number of coincident foci.*

 ### measure_distances